recruitai/ats_integration/talent-rover/api/README.md

 The API is not sandboxed from the Talent Rover application so if the API limits are hit the main application will stop functioning.

-With this is mind, the API components monitor the API limits while syncing and stop when a specified threshold is met.
+With this is mind, the API components monitor the API limits while syncing and stops when a specified threshold is met.

 ## Configuration